 1 Department of Animal Science, Faculty of Agriculture, Bahonar University of Kerman, Iran

-2 Department of plant Protection, Faculty of Agriculture, Vali-E-Asr University of Rafsanjan, Iran.
+2 Department of Plant Protection, Faculty of Agriculture, Vali-E-Asr University of Rafsanjan, Rafsanjan, Iran

 چکیده [English]